Back

 Spot Clean

-- Remove any excess moisture or debris from the affected spot.
-Blot liquid stains (such as wine or urine) with a clean towel.
+3. Remove any excess moisture or debris from the affected spot.
+Blot liquid stains (such as wine or urine) with a clean white towel—never rub, as this can drive the stain deeper into the fibers.
 For dried stains, try using the edge of a spoon to remove solid debris.

 How To Deep Clean A White Rug